johnwalters/TallyStick/docs/accounting_plan.md

 | Test runners and coverage | Select tools and encode all seven layers in standard commands | Open |
 | Backup bundle | Define contents, manifest, verification, restore, and versioning | Open |

-## First implementation milestone
+## Original first implementation milestone

-The first milestone is complete when Phases 0 through 3 are finished: a packaged Angular desktop skeleton can open a local SQLite company database and import representative CSV, Excel, QBO/OFX, and Amazon files through a preview into an atomic Pending transaction batch, with source provenance and all fixture and integration tests passing.
+The original first milestone was defined as completion of Phases 0 through 3: a packaged Angular desktop skeleton able to open a local SQLite company database and import representative CSV, Excel, QBO/OFX, and Amazon files through a preview into an atomic Pending transaction batch, with source provenance and fixture and integration tests.

 This milestone deliberately stops before production posting.
 It proves the highest-risk architectural seams—Angular application services, the non-HTTP local bridge, SQLite, file access, adaptable importers, and real-source functional tests—before the ledger begins producing accounting results.